OctopusDeploy/docs/docs/api-and-integration/calamari.md

 Calamari has commands to support:

-- Deploying NuGet packages
+- Deploying NuGet packages.
-- Running scripts (PowerShell, ScriptCS, Bash, F#)
+- Running scripts (PowerShell, ScriptCS, Bash, F#).
-- Deploying packages to Azure targets (Cloud Services, WebApps)
+- Deploying packages to Azure targets (Cloud Services, WebApps).
-- Various other deployment related activities
+- Various other deployment related activities.

 It is our deployment Swiss Army knife.

 ![](/docs/images/3048177/3278197.png "width=300")

 Each deployment, if it is not already present, the latest version of the Calamari executable is pushed to wherever it needs to be.
-This may be to
+This may be to:

-- a Tentacle
+- A Tentacle.
-- via SSH to a Linux machine
+- Via SSH to a Linux machine.
-- a network-drive for Offline-Package-Drop targets
+- A network-drive for Offline-Package-Drop targets.
-- or locally on the Octopus Server for deploying to Azure targets
+- Or locally on the Octopus Server for deploying to Azure targets.

 Deployments now proceed as follows:

-1. Octopus acquires packages and generates variables files
+1. Octopus acquires packages and generates variables files.
-2. The packages and variables are pushed to the the target, along with the latest version of Calamari (if it is not already present)
+2. The packages and variables are pushed to the the target, along with the latest version of Calamari (if it is not already present).
-3. The deployment target invokes Calamari to perform each deployment step
+3. The deployment target invokes Calamari to perform each deployment step.
-4. Calamari performs the deployment step
+4. Calamari performs the deployment step.

 Now that Calamari is open-source, it might help answer any questions you had around what happens during a deployment.
 For example, did you ever wonder what order conventions run in when deploying a package?